hemanth-git/twitter_sentimentAnalysis_nlp/README.md

-# twitter_nlp
+# twitter instagram nlp
-Using NLTK and tweepy for user twitter sentiment analysis
+Using NLTK and tweepy instapy for user twitter sentiment analysis and instagram tags reviews auth.